e-rotaract/e-rotaract.github.io/index.md

 pretitle: Join us, together we can
 title: Make our world a better&nbsp;place!
-description: We are e-Rotaract Beyond Frontiers,<br>And we are here to hear your idea, let's&nbsp;do&nbsp;it!
+description: We are e-Rotaract Beyond Frontiers,<br>And we are here to hear you, let's&nbsp;go!

 site-links: true     # show the default site menu
 links: